ComputationalRadiationPhysics/picongpu/docs/source/in5min.rst

 Use git to obtain the source and use the current ``dev`` branch and put it into ``~/src/picongpu``::

   mkdir -p ~/src
-  git clone -b dev https://github.com/ComputationalRadiationPhysics/picongpu ~/src/picongpu
+  git clone https://github.com/ComputationalRadiationPhysics/picongpu ~/src/picongpu
+  cd ~/src/picongpu
+  git checkout dev

 Setup
 -----